 Friday Afternoon (Arrival): Pitch and Putt in Hope Park

 After your car journey into Keswick and arrival at your holiday cottage, you will want to stretch your legs and familiarise yourself with your surroundings.
 A great place to start is to take a walk down to Hope Park, just a ten minute stroll from Keswick’s town centre.
 The park has beautifully kept gardens with footpaths meandering through the greenery, and the bird-hide is fascinating for children.
 You can take part in a range of traditional park games, from pitch and putt to crazy golf and petanque (a bit like Boules) and there are even some remote control boats!
-After having fun in the park, you can wander down to the shores of Derwentwater, where you will find the Theatre by The Lake (discounts available for guests of Sally's Cottages) and the jetties for the Keswick Launch.
+After having fun in the park, you can wander down to the shores of Derwentwater, where you will find the Theatre by The Lake and the jetties for the Keswick Launch.
 For young children there is the option of buying seed from the boathouse to feed the ducks, geese and even swans, who will feign hunger at all times!
 A further 10-minute walk along the pebbled lakeshore will take you to Friars Crag, a rock promontory that offers spectacular views across the lake to Borrowdale, Catbells, Castle Crag and Walla Crag.
 If you are in need of refreshment, there is a café in Hope Park, as well as within the theatre, or you can visit the Lakeside Café Restaurant if you want to dine out.

 Saturday Morning: Keswick Launch and Nichol End Marina